 - The IBAN account must accept NOK since all refunds are transferred in NOK

 - Name of account holder

 - A Norwegian account number or IBAN and SWIFT/BIC code

-- Payment reference of maximum 20 digits will simplify the payment
+- Payment reference of maximum 20 characters will simplify the payment

 - Other relevant information, including legal, organisational and tax related circumstances

-The application must be signed by the beneficial dividend recipient.
-If a representative of the beneficial dividend recipient submits the application, a signed power of attorney must be presented.
+The application must be signed by the final dividend recipient.
+If a representative of the final dividend recipient submits the application, a signed power of attorney must be presented.

 All required documentation must be enclosed with the application.
 Missing information in the application results in longer processing time and the application may be rejected or dismissed.
 Additional information may be relevant in order to show that the requirements for reduced withholding tax have been fulfilled.